 Social Media—Our Instagram channel is mostly aesthetics.
 We can do much more to build authority by spreading education-related posts.

 Deliverable—Two “education cards” per week with helpful/thoughtful education insights.
 To be delivered one week before they are to be published.
+(OR: timing to be coordinated with Jess through Telegram and Planoly.)

 Blog—Courtney does a great job at delivering diet/nutrition-focused blog posts.
 We can go much further by writing articles that are educational in other fields.